Best HOA Software for Self-Managed Associations: An Independent, Rubric-Scored Comparison

 Watch for: the $199/mo floor prices out many very small associations, and the bring-your-own-accounting model (QBO) means two systems.
 Best fit: 100+ unit communities where violations and ARC volume are the pain.

-Watch for: the 30-day trial is tied to a 1-year auto-renewing term on larger plans per the vendor’s published terms, and add-ons accumulate.
+Watch for: the trial terms are now quoted directly from the vendor’s pricing page (August 1, 2026), where the 301–900 and 900+ panels read “30-day trial for 1 year term that auto-renews annually,” and add-ons accumulate.
 Its longstanding distribution partnership with a major management company (Associa) also signals where its roadmap points.

 Published pricing (verified July 3, 2026): Essential from $62/mo, Growth from $192/mo, Premium from $400/mo, scaling with units.
 Fees: incoming EFT $2.35/$1.35/$0.60 by tier; cards 2.99%; bank account setup $99; 1099 e-file $50/batch + $4.50/form.
 Community-association-specific pricing is not published (phone quote).
 14-day free trial, no credit card.
 Source: buildium.com/pricing.

 Why it ranks here: a legitimate self-managed contender (it trademarked “The Self-Managed HOA Advantage”) with AI-assisted violations, architectural reviews, work orders, zero-touch USPS mailing, resident and board portals, mobile apps, and full accounting (AP/AR, collections, bank integrations, auto-reconciliation, lockbox) on its Max plan.
-The problem is buying it: both plans are quote-only, with minimums and implementation fees, and there’s no free trial — the lowest price-transparency score in this comparison.
+The friction is buying it: pricing is quote-only with minimums, implementation fees, and no free trial, the lowest price-transparency score in this comparison.
+That score of 1 is now confirmed directly on the vendor page rather than inferred (see below).

 Also in the market (not ranked)